Remy2404/Book_inventory/README.md

   - 1. Clone the Repository
   - 2. Create a Virtual Environment
   - 3. Activate the Virtual Environment
+  - 4. Docker Setup
-  - 4. Install Dependencies
+  - 5. Install Dependencies
-  - 5. Configure Environment Variables
+  - 6. Configure Environment Variables
-  - 6. Set Up the Database
+  - 7. Set Up the Database
     - a.
 Create the Database and Tables
     - b.
 Run Database Migrations (If Applicable)
-  - 7. Start the Application
+  - 8. Start the Application
 - API Documentation
   - Base URL
   - Endpoints